EternalBlissard/FATIGUE_GR/README.md

 ```
 https://drive.google.com/drive/u/0/folders/19TKVhO4zxTrM2tD1ldGuYwbn-ayorBiR
 ```
-Above is the link to unity environments used to collect the data
+Above is the link to unity environments used to collect the data.
+Refer to the read me there for more information!

 <b>How to replicate our results?</b><br>